EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

  Your server's bill will never exceed its monthly price cap.
 If you delete your cloud server before the end of the billing month, we will only bill you for the hourly rate.
 We will bill you for each cloud server until you choose to delete them.

+×

+ You’ll get at least 20 TB of inclusive traffic for cloud servers at EU and US locations and 1 TB in Singapore.
+For each additional TB, we charge € 1.00 in the EU and US, and € 7.40 in Singapore.
+(Prices excl.
+VAT)

 High quality Cloud – unbeatable prices
 ----------